Hasan Jahangir: Comeback to music (2011–2012)

-Mainstream recognition on Coke Studio (2017 onwards)
+Mainstream recognition on Coke Studio (2017-2025)

 In 2017, the Bollywood comedy Mubarakan featured a remixed version of Jahangir's 1987 blockbuster song "Hawa Hawa".
 While Jahangir was not involved in the new version, the remake brought his iconic track back into the mainstream consciousness, introducing it to a new generation of listeners but this new version further solidified its status as a timeless classic.

 Hasan Jahangir's song "Phone Call Karoni" was released in 2018 as a single the music for the song was composed by Vijoy Kashyap, with lyrics and vocals by Hasan Jahangir and the tune of "Phone Call Karoni" was inspired by the Bengali folk song it had a romantic track, the song features a more upbeat, modern production style compared to his 1980s music, while still maintaining his signature pop sound.

 The most significant moment of Jahangir's resurgence occurred in 2018 when he appeared on Coke Studio Pakistan and his performance of a new rendition of "Hawa Hawa" with singer Gul Panra was a massive success.
 Hasan's collaboration was a nostalgic tribute to his past while also bringing his sound to a contemporary audience.

+Rise to global stardom (2026)

+In March 2026, Jahangir received $50,000 (approx. ₹46 lakh) for the use of "Hawa Hawa" in the Bollywood film Dhurandhar: The Revenge, starring Ranveer Singh.
+He has been a vocal advocate for the legal licensing of Pakistani music in Indian cinema.

+In late 2025, he released the single "Piyar Di Gaddi Dhak Dhak Chaldi," which performed well on digital streaming platforms.
+In March 2026, he headlined the "Dubai Dhamaal" concert, performing for the South Asian diaspora in the UAE.

 Personal life

-Hassan is married and his daughter Sehar Hassan is a voice actress.
+Hassan was married and his daughter Sehar Hassan is a voice actress.
+In a 2026 interview on the show Shan-e-Sahoor, he revealed that he raised his only daughter single-handedly following the death of his wife nearly 30 years ago.
+He chose not to remarry to focus entirely on his daughter's upbringing.
+She is a medical doctor residing in Sweden.